harcokuppens/pmwiki-cookbook-booleansearchfilter/README.md

   Imports text content of `INPUTFILE` as a wikipage in `OUTPUTFILE`.

-- `pmwiki_remote_ssh_import` `USER@REMOTEHOST:REMOTEPMWIKIDIR`
+- `pmwiki_mirror_remote_site` `USER@REMOTEHOST:REMOTEPMWIKIDIR`

-  **Run this script from a shell in your container.**
+  Mirror a remote site without overwriting the new cookbook we are locally developing. **Run this script from a shell in your container.** This can be useful to test a new cookbook within an existing wiki site.

+  The full documentation of `pmwiki_mirror_remote_site` is given when run without
+  arguments:

+      $ pmwiki_mirror_remote_site
+      USAGE

+        pmwiki_mirror_remote_site [-d SUBDIR]* [-c COOKBOOKNAME]* [-s MAXSIZE] [-l LOCALPMWIKIDIR]  USER@REMOTEHOST:REMOTEPMWIKIDIR

+      DESCRIPTION

         Mirror a remote site without overwriting the new cookbook we are locally developing.
+        In that way we can test our cookbook within the remote setup and data.

+        The local site could have a different pmwiki install as the remote site.
+        We can use this to test the remote site in a new pmwiki version.
+        Only added items to an original pmwiki installation are mirrored.
+That is only the configuration, cookbook extensions,  the wiki pages and its uploads are mirrored from the remote site.
+The means we mirror only the subfolders local/, cookbook/, wiki.d/, uploads/ and pub/.

-The name of the new cookbook is determined from the `COOKBOOK` environment variable.
-Your cookbook `X` can consist of directories `pmwiki/cookbook/X/` and `pmwiki/pub/X/`.
-When the remote site is mirrored we make sure that we keep these folders of your cookbook `X`, because when mirroring from a remote side not having these folders they would get removed!
-So what you finally get is the remote `cookbook/` and `pub/` folder with your cookbook folders added.
+        The name of the new cookbook is determined from the COOKBOOK environment variable.
+        Your cookbook X can consist of directories pmwiki/cookbook/X/ and pmwiki/pub/X/.
+When the remote site is mirrored we make sure that we keep these folders of your cookbook X, because when mirroring from a remote side not having these folders they would get removed!
+        So what you finally get is the remote cookbook/ and pub/ folder with your cookbook folders added.

-  The argument `USER@REMOTEHOST:REMOTEPMWIKIDIR` is an rsync remote location using the SSH protocol to mirror the files.
+        The argument USER@REMOTEHOST:REMOTEPMWIKIDIR is an rsync remote location using the SSH protocol to mirror the files.

         This script's behavior:
           - the name of your cookbook is taken from the COOKBOOK environment variable.
           - the folder /var/www/html/pmwiki is taken as the local pmwiki folder into which data gets mirrored.
           - files bigger then 0.5MB are skipped from mirroring

-  Using this script we can easily check whether your new cookbook also works in an existing production site.
+        Options:

+         -d SUBDIR
+            Add extra sub directory in remote location to be mirrored.
+Multiple -d options may be specified.
+         -c COOKBOOKNAME
+            Specify a cookbook to excluded from mirroring.
+By default the value from the COOKBOOK environment variable is taken, but is ignored if this option is given.
+Multiple -c options may be specified.
+         -s MAXSIZE
+            Files with this size or larger are not mirrored.
+Default MAXSIZE=0.5m (half megabyte).
+            With MAXSIZE=0 then all files are mirrored.
+         -l LOCALPMWIKIDIR
+            Specifiy a different location for the local PmWiki directory.
+Default is /var/www/html/pmwiki.

+  By default the name of the cookbook is determined from the `COOKBOOK` environment variable, which by default is already set inside the containers environment.

 ## Container configuration files